I Can't Hear God’s Voice | Learning the Language of the Soul

 The Limits of Following a Formula

-Just as the formulaic structure of academic writing stifles real creative expression, our Instinctual Conscience can also be overshadowed by societal formulas—rules of how we “should” act, think, or feel.
+Just as the formulaic structure of academic writing stifles real creative expression, our Instinctual Consciousness (IC) can also be overshadowed by societal formulas, on rules of how we “should” act, think, or feel.
 When the mind tries to make sense of the Soul’s language, it often defaults to predictable patterns.

 People follow conventional, safe scripts in their inner lives as they would in writing: react in a way that’s “correct,” adopt popular opinions, and avoid confrontation with uncomfortable truths, especially about their own motivations.

-People follow conventional, safe scripts in their inner lives as they would in writing: react in a way that’s “correct,” adopt popular opinions, and avoid confrontation with uncomfortable truths, especially about their own motivations.
+People follow conventional, safe scripts in their inner lives as they would in writing: react in a way that’s “correct,” adopt popular opinions, and avoid confrontation with uncomfortable truths, especially about their own motivations and unchallenged scripts.
 This formula, however, doesn’t allow us to fully hear what Soul is trying to communicate.

 The Reality of Internal Constraints